storacha/RFC/rfc/indexing-design.md

 3. Filtering returned results
 4. Packaging results for the query client.

-### W3up IPNI Cache
+### W3up IPNI and Index Cache

-The w3up IPNI Cache is a cache that holds IPNI query results.
+The w3up IPNI Cache is a cache that holds IPNI query results and sharded-dag-index data.
 The cache is:

 - Limited-size LRU.
 Discards the least recently used data when at storage capacity.
 - Temporary.
 Evicts items that have been cached for longer than the cache expiration time, regardless of last access.
 This allows changes to query results to be seen.
 - Negative (empty) result-aware.
 Caching empty results prevents more expensive IPNI queries for data that is not indexed.
 Negative cache entries are kept in a separate cache so that negative entries cannot evict a positive entrries due to LRU.
 - Populated on write: When new or updated data is publisher to IPNI, the cache is populated.
 This replaces previous any previous cache entries, including negative ones.

+Similar to negative cache entries, cached sharded-dag-indexes are kept in a separate LUR cache because their size will cause them to be evicted more frequently than IPNI results.

 This is a read-through cache, meaning if it does not hold the request query results, then it forwards the query on to IPNI, and caches the results.
 This includes caching an empty response.